nirastich/miniskin/README.md

 ## Contributing

 Feel free to fork the project and change it to your liking [here](https://pb.73.nu/miniskin/fork).
-You can also reach out to me at [c@73.nu](mailto:c@73.nu) if you find bugs or have suggestions for improvements.
+You can also reach out to me at [christian@leroch.cc](mailto:christian@leroch.cc) if you find bugs or have suggestions for improvements.

 ## License